sam-huckaby/huckabuild/README.md

-# Foundry CMS
+# Huckabuild CMS

-Foundry is a modern PHP Content Management System built with SQLite, designed to be lightweight, fast, and developer-friendly.
+Huckabuild is a modern PHP Content Management System built with SQLite, designed to be lightweight, fast, and developer-friendly.

 ## Table of Contents
 - [Requirements](#requirements)